Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Flea dermatitis

 But this is just the “tip of the iceberg”.
-In fact, there are much more types of dermatitis, and we will try to talk about them within the framework of this article.
+In fact, there are many more types of dermatitis, and we will try to talk about them in this article.

-It is also often found, especially among dogs living in urban apartments.
+It also occurs quite often, especially in dogs living in city apartments.
 It develops when the skin is exposed to some irritating factors (physical or chemical origin) for quite a long time.

-These may include: detergents and disinfectants, cosmetics, permanent high temperature...
-In the latter case, dermatitis manifests itself if the dog constantly prefers to sleep somewhere near the central heating batteries.
+These may include: detergents and disinfectants, cosmetics, permanent high temperature.
+In the latter case, dermatitis appears if the dog constantly prefers to sleep somewhere near the central heating radiators.

 Because of this, this process often turns into a chronic, sluggish type.

-With this form of dermatitis, back side paws in the wrist area are visible thickening or sites of ulceration.
-Plaques can be found on the ankles and sometimes even in the interdigital spaces.
+With this form of dermatitis back side paws in the wrist area, thickenings or places of ulceration may be visible.
+Plaques can be found on the ankles and sometimes even between the toes.

 Acral dermatitis on a dog's paw.

-Acral dermatitis is more likely to affect large dogs.
+Acral dermatitis most often affects large dogs.
 Characteristic signs dermatitis:

-The main symptoms of seborrheic dermatitis in dogs are:
+The main symptoms of seborrheic dermatitis in dogs:

-1. The characteristic smell of a dog, emanating from stray animals, may also be present in a pet when it develops seborrhea.
+1. The characteristic dog smell emanating from stray animals may also be present in a pet when it develops seborrhea.

-2. Matte shade of wool.
-Usually the coat is shiny, and with this disease it immediately fades.
+2. Matte wool shade.
+Usually the coat is shiny, but with this disease it immediately becomes dull.

-3. The coat is brittle, which causes excessive hair loss.
+3. The fur is brittle, which causes excessive hair loss.

-4. Dandruff in huge numbers, visible to the naked eye.
+4. Dandruff in huge quantities, visible to the naked eye.

-5. The itching is accompanied by constant swelling of the animal.
+5. Itching is accompanied by constant sniffing of the animal.

 6. Black spots on the skin.